Biden, Lapid discuss Iran, integrating Israel in Middle East | Politics

 - Israel

-Their one-on-one talks are the centerpiece of a 48-hour visit by Biden aimed at strengthening already tight relations between the US and Israel.
-The leaders are expected to sign a joint declaration later Thursday emphasizing military cooperation and a commitment to preventing Iran, which Israel considers an enemy, from obtaining a nuclear weapon.
+Their one-on-one talks are the centrepiece of a 48-hour visit by Biden aimed at strengthening already tight relations between the US and Israel.
+The leaders also issued a joint declaration emphasising military cooperation and a commitment to preventing Iran, which Israel considers an enemy, from obtaining a nuclear weapon.

-"We discussed the Iranian threat," Lapid told reporters afterward.
-"There will be no nuclear Iran."
-Israeli officials have sought to use Biden's first visit to the Middle East as president to underscore that Iran's nuclear program s progressed too far and encourage the Biden administration to scuttle efforts to revive a 2015 agreement with Iran to limit its development.
+“We discussed the Iranian threat,” Lapid told reporters afterward.
+“There will be no nuclear Iran.”
+Israeli officials have sought to use Biden's first visit to the Middle East as president to underscore that Iran's nuclear program has progressed too far and e ncourage the Biden administration t o scuttle efforts to revive a 2015 agreement with Iran to limit its development.

+Resurrecting the Iran nuclear deal brokered by Barack Obama's administration and abandoned by Donald Trump in 2018 was a key priority for Biden as he entered office.
+But administration officials have become increasingly pessimistic about the chances of getting Tehran back into compliance.
+In the joint statement, the United States said it is ready to use “all elements of its national power” to prevent Iran from obtaining a nuclear bomb.

-The joint declaration to be announced later Thursday could hold important symbolic importance for Biden's meeting this weekend with Arab leaders in Saudi Arabia as he seeks to strengthen a region-wide alliance against Iran.
+The joint declaration being announced Thursday could hold important symbolic importance for Biden's meeting this weekend with Arab leaders in Saudi Arabia as he seeks to strengthen a regionwide alliance against Iran.

-"I talked about how important it was … for Israel to be integrated into the region," Biden said after the one-on-one meeting with Lapid.
+“I talked about how important it was … for Israel to be totally integrated in the region,” Biden said after the one-on-one meeting with Lapid.

-Thursday's meeting could also provide a boost to Lapid, who is serving as interim prime minister until elections in November.
+Thursday's meeting could also provide a boost to Lapid, who is serving as interim prime minister until elections in November, Israel's fifth in less than four years.
 Lapid's main opponent is the former prime minister, Benjamin Netanyahu, and the joint appearance with Biden could help burnish his credentials as a statesman and leader.

-Israel will hold its fifth election in less than four years this fall.

-Biden and Lapid are also scheduled to hold a joint news conference Thursday and participate in a virtual summit with India and the United Arab Emirates, a collection of countries known as the I2U2.
-The United Arab Emirates will help finance a USD 2 billion project supporting agriculture in India.
+Biden and Lapid also scheduled a joint news conference Thursday and participated in a virtual summit with India and the United Arab Emirates, a collection of countries called the I2U2.
+The United Arab Emirates announced it will help finance a USD 2 billion project supporting agriculture in India.
 Lapid, 58, is a former journalist and television anchor who entered politics only a decade ago.
 He served as finance minister under Netanyahu, the country's longest-serving prime minister, before becoming leader of the opposition and cobbling together a diverse, eight-party coalition ending Netanyahu's government.

 However, Netanyahu is running for prime minister again, and opinion polls have projected that his conservative Likud party will win the most seats in the next election, well ahead of Lapid's centrist Yesh Atid party.
 Neither party is poised to singlehandedly capture the majority of seats needed to form a government, and it is unclear whether either man could cobble together a ruling coalition with smaller parties.